Fast Kubernetes Testing on macOS with k3s and Colima

 Almost always when writing a REST endpoint you will know beforehand the format of the data you will receive and you can write your downstream client accordingly.
 Barring documentation you can parse a curl response and adjust accordingly, but what if the tables were turned and you needed to dynamically parse unknown JSON?

 In Python, with a dynamic type system, this is relatively straight forward.
-Let’s parse and print the results such as in this example.
+Let’s parse and print the results such as in

 [Read More]